Ecuador Volcanoes Frequently Asked Questions

 What is the route like?

 All climbs involve cramponing on moderately steep slopes and a great deal of glacier travel.
 The snow level is reached between 15,000' and 16,000' and each of the ascents will require several thousand feet of snow climbing.
 Crevasse problems should be no more difficult than those encountered in climbing Mt.
 Rainier.
 The routes are very exciting and much more involved than those on the Mexican volcanoes.
+You should expect summit days to average around 12 hours round-trip from the mountain refuges.

 How should I train?